 The labor market is tight for the moment.
 Young potentials usually have different offers to choose from.
 How can you convince viable candidates to join your company without continuously raising your bid?
 One option is to highlight the exciting career opportunities that exist in your organization.
 Maybe even offer young potentials a traineeship so they learn the ins and outs of your organization.
 Not to mention the varied learning opportunities for technical and soft skills that exist within your organization.

 Although you are undoubtedly investing in the development of these young potentials this way, you can also argue that this approach is limited to an organizational perspective on development.
 It’s about the skills and competencies employees need to perform well and contribute to the continuity of the organization.
 From the individual’s perspective, however, there is also the outlook on a satisfying and fulfilling career.
-Millennials often have a very limited view on their career vision and motivators; most have yet to learn how to manage their own careers.
+Millennials often have a very limited view on their career vision and motivators.
+Some of them are too focussed on getting ahead quickly and extrinsic motivators, treating the career as a sprint, rather than as a marathon.
+Most of them have yet to learn how to manage their own careers.
 What they need is help in developing their personal career vision and the skills to make it happen.
 Herein lies a true opportunity for organizations to create a win-win.
 The individual gets what they need, and the organization benefits not only from a strong relationship with the young potential if he or she decides to stay, but also an ambassador for the organization when he or she decides to leave.

 Organizations who choose to ignore the individual perspective on careers will miss out in the long run.
 Young people are aware that organizations cannot guarantee life-long employment.
 Also, the demands in most organizations are considerable.
 Employees can only endure if they perform tasks that tap into their talents and intrinsic motivation.
 Therefore, employees are more aware that they need to build their careers themselves, and that they need to determine what would fulfill them professionally.
 Unfortunately, this is quite a difficult process.
 Where do you want your young potentials to look for help in this personal development process?
 Outside of your organization, with a professional career coach of their own choosing?
 Or do you want to participate and facilitate in this process, so you can have some impact on the outcome?